History of Moors Valley

 - 1993

-- The car park is extended to cater for the high visitor numbers, approximately Ā¾ of a million in this year.
+- The car park is extended to cater for the increasing visitor numbers, which was approximately ¾ of a million in this year.

 - 1992

-- The second nine holes of golf are ready for play making it a full 18-hole course.
+- The second nine holes of the Golf Course are opened, making it a full 18-hole course.

 - The Lookout is built.